rahularvind22/Fatigue-monitor-system/README.md

 # 💤 Driver Drowsiness Detection (Eye + Yawn Detection)

+This repository is a **fork** of the original Driver Drowsiness Detection project.
+While the main project covered both **eye state detection** and **yawn detection**,
+my focus and contribution was entirely on building a **robust Yawn Detection module** using Deep Learning.

+---

+## 📌 My Contribution

+### 🔹 Problem
+Yawning is an early and critical indicator of driver drowsiness.
+Detecting it in real-time is challenging due to variations in lighting, head pose, and subtle facial movements.

+### 🔹 Action
+- Developed a **custom CNN** in PyTorch for binary classification (*yawn vs. non-yawn*).
+- Fine-tuned a **ResNet18** pretrained on ImageNet, improving robustness and performance.
+- Applied **data augmentation** (flips, rotations, color jitter) for generalization under diverse conditions.
+- Integrated **Grad-CAM explainability** to visualize attention maps, confirming focus on the **mouth region**.

+### 🔹 Results
+- **Custom CNN:** 88% accuracy (Macro F1: 0.87)
+- **ResNet18:** 100% precision, recall, and F1-score
+- Successfully integrated into the **real-time Driver Drowsiness Detection system** with live alerts for yawns.

+### 🔹 Future Improvements
+- Expand dataset with more diverse yawning samples.
+- Deploy as a **real-time pipeline** using Streamlit + OpenCV.
+- Explore **temporal modeling (CNN + LSTM)** to capture yawning sequences instead of static frames.

 This project implements driver drowsiness detection using **two modules:**

 - 👁️ **Eye Detection**